SonahLab/twitch-chat-hit-counter/course-material/MODULE_1.md

 > → Run the application (again): `./gradlew bootRun`<br>
 > → Call the `GET /characterState` endpoint (the character object's HP will be 100 because `GameRestController` will init a new `GameCharacter` object)

-For each of these API endpoints simply call the respective methods we previously implemented in `GameRestController.java`.
+For each of these API endpoints below, simply call the respective methods we previously implemented in `GameCharacter.java`.

-Return the result output from each of these `GameCharacter.java` function calls back through the HTTP Response.
+Return the result from the `GameCharacter.java` function calls back through the HTTP Response.

 ```java
 @PutMapping("/takeDamage")